14 Best PR Tools 2026 (Review & Comparison)

 - Simple dashboards

-- Quick setup and easy use
+- Quick setup and easy to use

 - Affordable entry-level pricing